awsdocs/aws-security-hub-user-guide/doc_source/finding-aggregation-stop.md

-# Stopping finding aggregation<a name="finding-aggregation-stop"></a>
+# Stopping cross\-Region aggregation<a name="finding-aggregation-stop"></a>

-Stop finding aggregation if you no longer want to aggregate findings or if you want to change the aggregation Region\.
+Stop cross\-Region aggregation if you no longer want to aggregate data or if you want to change the aggregation Region\.

-When you stop finding aggregation, Security Hub stops aggregating findings\.
-It does not remove any existing aggregated findings from the aggregation Region\.
+When you stop cross\-Region aggregation, Security Hub stops aggregating data\.
+It does not remove any existing aggregated data from the aggregation Region\.

-## Stopping finding aggregation \(console\)<a name="finding-aggregation-stop-console"></a>
+## Stopping cross\-Region aggregation \(console\)<a name="finding-aggregation-stop-console"></a>

-You must stop finding aggregation from the current aggregation Region\.
+You must stop cross\-Region aggregation from the current aggregation Region\.

 In Regions other than the aggregation Region, the **Finding aggregation** panel displays a message that you must edit the configuration in the aggregation Region\.
 Choose this message to display a link to switch to the aggregation Region\.

-**To stop finding aggregation**
+**To stop cross\-Region aggregation**

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.